thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-fairness/README.md

 ```
 3. Setup the DB
       1. Create two collections in mongodb database by the name llm_connection_credentials and llm_analysis
-      2. To insert the required documents into this, go to **responsible-ai-fairness\responsible-ai-fairness\docs\scripts** and import both the documents into  respective mongodb collection.
+      2. To insert the required documents into this, go to **responsible-ai-fairness\responsible-ai-fairness\docs\scripts** and import both the documents into  respective mongodb collection. llm_analysis json content is also given at the end of this file.
 4. Install dependencies.
       1. Go to **responsible-ai-fairness\responsible-ai-fairness\requirements** and run
       ```bash